korhanertancakmak/SPRING-BOOT/01-spring-boot-overview/README.md

 and see what's available there really should be an easier solution for all of this.
 So the solution here is by making use of **Spring Boot Starters**.
 All right, so the _Spring boot starters_ are a curated list of **Maven** dependencies.
-It's a collection of dependencies that are grouped together, that have been tested and verified by the **Spring Development** team.
+It's a collection of dependencies that are grouped together that have been tested and verified by the **Spring Development** team.
 And these starters make it much easier for the developer to get started with **Spring**,